aws-geospatial/amazon-location-samples-react/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+These samples are licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file.